Skip directly to content

 City in Sweden

-The food retail market is relatively unaffected by economic swings and growth is driven largely by population growth and inflation.
-Annual market growth has historically been between 2% and 3%.
-The market is mature, and the three largest players – ICA, Axfood and Coop – together account for approximately 90% of sales.
-During 2022, Axfood’s market share was about 21% (20).
+The food retail market is relatively unaffected by economic fluctuations and growth is driven largely by population growth and inflation.
+The market is mature, and the three largest players – ICA, Axfood and Coop – together account for more than 90% of sales.
+With its distinctive concepts, Axfood has a presence in every segment in the market and its market share in 2025 is estimated at about 25%.

 Sources: Swedish Food Retail Index (Swedish Food Retailers Federation in cooperation with HUI Research) and Axfood’s estimates based on public information.